d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

-To illustrate some classical intuition about overfitting and model complexity, we given an example using polynomials.
+To illustrate some classical intuition about overfitting and model complexity, we give an example using polynomials.
 Given training data consisting of a single feature $x$ and a corresponding real-valued label $y$, we try to find the polynomial of degree $d$